 What Are the Consequences for Not Paying alimony in Florida?

-The consequences for not paying alimony in Florida include fail to pay being found in contempt of court, fine, or imprisonment.
+The consequences for not paying alimony in Florida include contempt of court, a fine, or imprisonment.
 However, judges usually order that the non-paying party’s wages be garnished, which automatically transfers a portion of the paying spouse’s wages to an alimony account.
-Courts can seize a non-compliant spouse’s valuable assets to pay alimony.
-This could include bank accounts, wages, rental income, property, dividends, and royalties.
+Courts can seize a non-compliant spouse’s assets to pay alimony.
+This includes bank accounts, wages, rental income, property, dividends, and royalties.
 Florida judges can place liens on the non-paying party’s property, preventing them from selling it until they pay.
 Finally, courts can seize the spouse’s income tax refund for violating the order.

 Motion for Contempt